 A friend of mine just started working as a Marketing Intern for a young tech startup.
 He is responsible for Lead Generation & Inbound Marketing.
-However, on a daily basis he interacts with the sales staff, the executives and even the product development teams .
+However, daily, he interacts with the sales staff, the executives, and even the product development teams.
 He is expanding his horizons by learning multiple skill-sets.
 Alternatively in a traditional corporation, where everything is structured he would not get the opportunity to learn about other job functions.

 2. Camaraderie & Teamwork

-Most startups operate in a completely opposite way – you are forced to interact with other teams & departments.
+Most startups operate in the opposite way – you are forced to interact with other teams & departments.
 Sometimes, your job functions intertwine.
 As a result, you are working in a cohesive team spirit most of the time.
 There is a sense of togetherness.

 There is an underlying sense of ownership towards the organization and the customers.
 Everyone works together to achieve the best desired result.
 There is a shared sense of pride.

-In many cases, you build long-lasting business & personal relationships with your early-stage colleagues.
+In many cases, you build a long-lasting business & personal relationships with your early-stage colleagues.

 Notice that I use the word “Potential”.
-However,this benefit is hard to ignore.
-We are talking about the money here.
-Although most early stage startups may not offer you attractive Health and Dental benefits, they do provide their early employees with the option to be part-owners or stock owners.
+However, this benefit is hard to ignore.
+We are talking about money here.
+Although most early-stage startups may not offer you attractive Health and Dental benefits, they do provide their early employees with the option to be part-owners or stock owners.